 “I’m…” he began, breath squeezed.
 “I’m okay.”

-She let go of his fingers and flattened herself, shoving her arm into the space above his shoulder without care for ground glass limestone or the bruising she would take.
+She let go of his fingers and flattened herself, shoving her arm into the space above his shoulder without concern for ground glass limestone or the bruising she would take.
 She found one of the straps of his pack.
 She braced her feet and pulled.
 He slid an inch.
 The slab above levered harder.
 She pulled again.
 The whole world inhaled their fear.

 Something deeper in the cave gave way.
 A boom-hum.
 A roar like a river of air uncoiling.
 She felt its electricity on her tongue.